TonyPhipps/SIEM/Detection-Techniques.md

 ### Aggregate Count
-AKA Stack Count, Long Tail Analysis.
-Number of times a value or set of values has occurred, usually in a table or bar chart.
+AKA Stack Count, AKA Long Tail Analysis.
+Manual analysis focusing on the number of times a value or aggregate set of values has occurred, usually in the form of a table, bar chart, or pie chart.

 ### Blacklist Alert
-A alert is generated for each instance.
+An alert is generated for each instance.
 Grouping multiple alerts occurring in a short time frame is usually a good idea.
 Blacklists can have a list of exceptions.

 ### Whitelist Alert
 Compare incoming values against a list of known-good entries.
 If no match is found, fire an alert.

 ### [Levenshtein Score](https://en.wikipedia.org/wiki/Levenshtein_distance) Alert
 (AKA Edit Distance) A score representing how similar two strings are.
-In the SIEM, consider this for domain typo-squatting, naming files similarly to recognizable files, sending email from a closely-named, fake user, etc.
+Example use cases include domain typo-squatting, naming files similarly to recognizable files, sending email from a closely-named, fake user, etc.

 ### Rolling Whitelist Alert
 Building a list of observed strings over a period of time in a given field, then alerting on anything not in the list.
 New items may also be added to the list (or not).